mustafazaimoglu/expressjs-postgresql-demorestapi/README.md

 Very basic demo application on building ExpressJS RESTFul API with PostgreSQL as database.
 </br>
-Sequalize ORM library is used in this demo app.
+Sequelize ORM library is used in this demo app.